BallAerospace/cosmos-website/_posts/2020-03-17-protocol-rate.markdown

   PROTOCOL READ DropProtocol INST2 ADCS 9 # Drop 9 ADCS packets to force 1Hz
 ```

 If you have a question, find a bug, or want a feature please use our [Github Issues](https://github.com/BallAerospace/COSMOS/issues).
-If you would like more information about a COSMOS training or support contract please contact us at <cosmos@ballaerospace.com>.